taravancil/taravancil.com/content/about/index.md

-Before starting Blue Link Labs, I worked at Cloudflare, where I helped build their [Apps platform](https://cloudflare.com/apps/), and before that I spent time at the [Recurse Center](https://recurse.com), an amazing community for programmers.
+Before starting Blue Link Labs, I worked at Cloudflare, where I helped build their [Apps platform](https://cloudflare.com/apps/), and before that I spent time at the Recurse Center, an amazing community for programmers.

+<p class="rc-scout"></p>

 I grew up in [rural northern Michigan](https://en.wikipedia.org/wiki/Wolverine,_Michigan), but I currently reside in Austin, TX.